Ir para o conteúdo

 Remarks

-If left unspecified, the default location is "%APPDATA%\ActOn Data Provider\Schema" with %APPDATA% being set to the user's configuration directory:
+If left unspecified, the default location is %APPDATA%\ActOn Data Provider\Schema, where %APPDATA% is set to the user's configuration directory:

 Platform %APPDATA%